 Ready to get going?
 Here’s how to smoke a raw ham.

-This smoked pork shoulder is great for smoking low and slow over apple wood, before than serving up to be used for your favorite pulled pork dish.
+This smoked pork shoulder is great for smoking low and slow over apple wood, before then serving up to be used for your favorite pulled pork dish.

 If you’ve ever doubted the power of a good marinade, then this recipe is the perfect example of why you need to start using them today.